superfluid-finance/stream-gating/README.md

 ```

 The repository forks `Polygon Mumbai` making all Superfluid contracts available.
 Utilizing `hardhat-deploy`, the `deploy/00-enft.ts` file deploys the `ExistentialNFT` contract automatically, then the `deploy/verify-forked-contracts.ts` file automatically checks if all necessary contracts are available (only when running a local node).
 The deployment configuration is found in `helper-hardhat.config.ts`.

+The `utils/mint-supertoken.ts` file contains `mintWrapperSupertoken(superToken, to)` which lets you mint some testnet fake Underlying Token, and wrap it into a Supertoken, making it possible to create streams easily.